 The Home Office tells us that you can’t get a license to send controlled drugs by post.
 Controlled drugs include strong painkillers such as morphine.

 Most countries have restrictions on medicines you can send or take in.
 The restrictions vary a lot between countries.
-So you need to check with the country’s Embassy or High Commission about their restrictions on imported medicines.
+Check with the country’s Embassy or High Commission.

 Types of medicines